 What Does 2 Stroke Mean On A Dirt Bike?

 2 stroke simply means that the engine completes 2 strokes (up and down for one full revolution) for every “power” cycle.
-This means that every time the piston comes up in the cylinder, the spark plug ignites the air-fuel mixture to produce combustion and “propel” the piston back down.
+This means that every time the piston comes up in the cylinder, the spark plug ignites the air-fuel mixture to produce combustion and “power” the piston back down.

 Why Do 2 Strokes Need Oil Mixed In The Gas?